 Okay, this sounds quite dramatic, but not all hope is lost. 😀 California is a paradise for outdoor lovers, remember?
 Sierra Nevada with its 2000-4000 meters high peaks is there to save your summer hikes.
 Higher elevations are covered with snow by late May and the wildflower bloom there starts in May and June.

 Summer is the high season for hiking at Lake Tahoe, in Sequoia and Kings Canyon National Parks, Yosemite’s backcountry or basically, anywhere up in the Sierras.
 I won’t tell you it’s not hot up there, because it is especially in sunny weather (and hey, it’s California, you can expect clear sunny days in summer!).
 But still we could enjoy hiking and also, mornings and evenings are much cooler.
 So have sunscreen and a lot of water, but also a sweater for the evening.

 Specific hikes?
-Oh, there’s tons!
-We’ve actually started a series to tell you more about our favorite day hikes in the Sierra Nevada.
-Check out these posts here – and stay tuned for the upcoming ones!
+Oh, there are tons!
+We’ve actually written a series to tell you more about our favorite day hikes in the Sierra Nevada.
+Check them out here!

 Lassen Volcanic National Park

 There’s another park which is in fact especially ideal for summer hikes: Lassen Volcanic.
 It’s located north of the Sierra Nevada and it’s part of the Cascade Range.
 The winter in Lassen Volcanic National Park is long and parks roads are sometimes closed due to snow conditions even in early June.
 We strongly recommend to check road opening dates and road conditions on the official NPS website before you go.